RTEMS/rtems-docs/eng/req/items.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This set of attributes specifies a floating-point value.
-Only the ``description`` attribute is required.
-The following attributes are explicitly defined for this type:
+Only the ``description`` attribute is mandatory.
+The explicit attributes for this type
+are:

 assert
     The attribute value shall be a